zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 # Model management

-Models are used to represent the outputs of a training process along with all metadata associated with that output.
-In other
+A `Model` is simply an entity that groups pipelines, artifacts, metadata, and other crucial business data into a unified entity.
+Please note that one of the most common artifacts that is associated with a Model in ZenML is the so-called technical model, which is the actualy model file/files that holds the weight and parameters of a machine learning training result.
+However, this is not the only artifact that is relevant; artifacts such as the training data and the predictions this model produces in production are also linked inside a ZenML Model.
+In this sense, a ZenML Model is a concept that more broadly encapsulates your ML products business logic.
-words: models in ZenML are more broadly defined as the weights as well as any associated information.

 Models are a first-class citizen in ZenML and as such viewing and using them is unified and centralized in the ZenML API, client as well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.